Carving is not only cutting.

-I wouldn’t be able to replicate it even if I’d want it.
+I wouldn’t be able to replicate it even if I’d want it!
 Every piece it’s a Surprise for myself first.
 Being inspired art, created in real time, every piece is unique and unrepeatable.
 So precious like the unicity of a moment.

 Q : How do you decide the theme of each artwork?

-The constant practice of self awareness and the quantity and quality of harmonic frequences contained in my body highly influence the aesthetic of the carving results: I understood that the quality of the vibrations that our body emanates contributes to make the difference.
+The constant practice of self awareness and the quantity and quality of harmonic frequences contained in my body highly influence the aesthetic of the carving results: I found out that the quality of the vibrations that our body emanates contributes to make the difference.
 The quality of the output of my artworks are the visible evidence of the state of my physical state of being.